New Education Policy 2023 in India [Updated]

 The administration has divided student education into four segments under the new Pedagogical and Circular Structure.
 Secondary, Middle, Preparatory, and Foundational are the four sections.
 These four stages of schooling will be critical components of students’ educational development throughout their school careers.
 The following is how these four stages of student education will be divided.

 • The Foundation Stage is the first step of education for children.
-Students will be groomed for 5 years in this programme.
+Students will be groomed for 5 years in this program.
 These five years will include three years of Anganwadi/Pre-Primary/Balvatika, as well as first and second grade.

-• The preparing stage will be the second stage.
+• The preparation stage will be the second stage.
 This stage of education will also span three years.
 The third, fourth, and fifth grades will lay the groundwork for the intermediate and secondary phases.

 • The secondary stage will be the final part of students’ schooling lives; instead of two years, students will have four years from Class 9th to Class 12th to complete their secondary education.